-- Every publicly funded school in Ontario is safe, well-maintained, healthy, and provides an environment conducive to learning and working; a goal that has taken on increased significance during the COVID-19 pandemic.
+- Every publicly funded school in Ontario is safe, well-maintained, healthy, and provides an environment conducive to learning and working.

 - A Standard of Good Repair for Ontario's publicly funded schools is developed and implemented, which would include transparent metrics for school buildings, portables, and schoolyards.
 These standards and associated metrics must include and address:

-- The \$16.8-billion of disrepair in school buildings
+- The \$16.8-billion+ of disrepair in school buildings

 - A program to assess current repair backlogs in portables and schoolyards

 - Air quality and ventilation

 - Classroom temperatures

 - Accessibility

 - Environmental efficiency & durability

 - Job site safety for school construction projects and maintenance work

 - Drinking water

 - Asbestos

 - Cleanliness

 - Classroom space

 - o Vermin, mold

-- o Fire and electrical code
+- Fire and electrical code

 - Publicly funded schools receive adequate, stable, equitable provincial funding that enables school boards to meet these provincial standards and publicly demonstrate positive outcomes by collecting and releasing associated metrics at regular intervals.